syakirharis25/Go/README.md

 Then exit the vim text editor by typing pressing **[ Esc ]** on your keyboard, and then press **[ Shift ]** + **[ : ]**, then press **[ W ]** and then press **[ Q ]** on your keyboard, finally press **[ Enter ]** on your keyboard to write the command you added into the file.

-To review back what you already edited in the `.profile` file.
+To review back what you already edited in home `.profile` file.
 ```
 $ cat ~/.profile
 ```

-Then update the current shell session.
+Then update the current home shell session.
 ```
 $ source ~/.profile
 ```